rryando/mockprox/README.md

 ## About Mockprox

 Mockprox enhances Mockoon's foundation with additional features focused on advanced proxy capabilities and extended mocking functionality.
-We offer both a desktop application and CLI for local development.
+We offer both CLI for improving developer experience especially for frontend developers.

-Mockprox is a powerful yet simple tool for API mocking, forked from the excellent [Mockoon](https://mockoon.com) project.
-It offers both a desktop application and CLI for local development, with enhanced proxy and mocking capabilities.
+Mockprox is a powerful yet simple tool for API mocking, forked from the excellent [Mockoon](https://mockoon.com) project with enhanced proxy and mocking capabilities.

 ## Key Features